freedom-780/Psychedelic-Depression-Nexus-Predictive-Analysis-of-Patient-Outcomes/README.md

 ## Conclusion

-Overall the SVC model has the best performance on the recall(because we want to reduce false negatives) and MCC score
+Overall the SVC model has the best performance on the recall(because we want to reduce false negatives) and use MCC score which is a more balanced metric for an unbalanced data.

 Test recall: 0.7707612456747405
 MCC: 0.5157035181660333